ryanhellyer/hellish-simplicity/readme.txt

 	'posts_per_page' => absint( get_option( 'posts_per_page' ) ),
 );

+== FEATURES ==
+Store JSON in IndexedDB (data will be ~4 MB).

+== FEATURES NOT TO SUPPORT ==
+day/month archives
+author archives
+post pagination
+password protected posts - add later private posts - add later

 == SCRAPER ==
 Initially, store as plain static file (no base64).
 Nginx try_files - if fails, send to PHP script which logs a 404

 == WORDPRESS ==
 1 min WP Cron to generate JSON blob - store in Redis and store iteration number which can be used for query var of JS/CSS.
+Max Redis key size is 512 MB.